nevanscott/uxui.cat/content/projects/travel/index.md

 * Findings from research and how these informed your design
 * Variations of your design that you explored
 * Your design, including a prototype
+* How your design meets the business goals
 * Next steps